Changzhu1997/courseProject/fileSystem/README.md

 This command initializes the file system.
 All data blocks are in the free list
 (except for one data blosk that is allocated to the root /.
 An example is: initfs /user/ChangZhu/disk 800000 300
+### fsname can be either absolute path or relative path

 ### (b) `cpin` externalfile v6-file
        Creat a new file called v6-file in the v6 file system and fill the contents of the newly created